 Generali Group is strongly committed to maintaining a work environment free of harassment - including sexual and non-sexual - intimidation, discrimination and retaliation for engaging in protected activities such as reporting violations or participating in an investigation pertaining to alleged violations of the law, the Code or other internal regulation.

 As outlined in our Code of Conduct, the Group ensures a stimulating work environment, free of any kind of discrimination or harassment.
-Employees must treat one another with respect, avoiding conducts that may hurt someone else’s dignity.
+Employees must treat one another with respect, avoiding conduct that may hurt someone else’s dignity.
 Managers must create and promote a welcoming and supportive environment, where integrity, respect, cooperation, diversity and inclusion are effectively pursued.
 This approach explicitly prohibits sexual and non-sexual harassment and has zero tolerance for discrimination.
-As for all the other violations of the Code, also in case of discriminatory behaviour or harassment the defined escalation process must be followed (see above) and when it is appropriate the corrective or disciplinary actions are taken including termination of employment and may also result in civil and/or criminal sanctions, in accordance with local law and internal regulations.
+As for all the other violations of the Code, also in case of discriminatory behaviour or harassment, the defined escalation process must be followed (see above) and when it is appropriate the corrective or disciplinary actions are taken including termination of employment and may also result in civil and/or criminal sanctions, in accordance with local law and internal regulations.

 The Group strictly prohibits any form of retaliatory action against employees who raise issues or ask questions, make reports, participate in an investigation, refuse to participate in suspected improper or wrongful activity.
 The retaliation is considered a form of misconduct.
 Any identified retaliation action is subject to disciplinary actions up to employment termination.